natoka/F-k-Apttus/README.md

 2. None knows how to quote as can't understand the component, so
 3. Never close a case in time no matter have primer support or not, support always starts bullshit a week, then start to work.
+4. The key factor for a CPQ project, is the person, Apttus old guys very familer with CPQ

 # Product Design
 1. The data model is over-designed, in our org with has 298 Apttus objects, none from Apttus can explain the more 20% object purpose, and you only use up to 50 or the objects, others who know why they are there, then why we need those object in our Org?